rpbarczok/erpbarczok/README.md

 Based on these decisions, I use the following technologies for development:

 * Express Backend (TypeScript, OpenAPI, Swagger-UI, Mocha)
-* React Frontend (TypeScript, OpenAPI, axios, TODO TESTING FRAMEWORK)
+* React Frontend (TypeScript, OpenAPI, axios, React testing library)
 * Authentication and Authorization via OpenID Connect

 From a _developer perspective_, these choices have the following advantages: